Reworking the Electoral College might not change the results

 WASHINGTON — It didn’t get a tough draw for the tourney or get tied up in the admissions scandal, but the Electoral College is having a tough time.
 Just this week, the system for electing the president of the United States had its very existence called into question, when three different Democratic candidates called for abolishing it.

 For Democrats, the Electoral College has become a symbol of unfairness on the campaign trail this year.
-Twice in the last five presidential elections – including 2016 –the Democratic candidate won the popular vote, but lost the White House because of he or she couldn’t win the states to get to the required 270 electoral votes.
+Twice in the last five presidential elections — including 2016 — the Democratic candidate won the popular vote, but lost the White House because he or she couldn’t win the states to get to the required 270 electoral votes.

-Leaving the sour grapes aside, however, the Democrats may have a few points when you look closer at the numbers.
+Leaving aside the sour grapes, however, the Democrats may have a few points when you look closer at the numbers.
 In theory, the Electoral College is designed to make presidential candidates campaign beyond big urban areas (where the most votes are) and all across the country, but in practice, it works a little differently.

-So, in theory, in a close election – like 2016 – every state, large and small, should matter.
-But, in reality, the current state of politics means only a select few states, battlegrounds, matter in a presidential election and the rest get little or no attention.
+So, in theory, in a close election — like 2016 — every state, large and small, should matter.
+But, in reality, the current state of politics means only a select few battleground states matter in a presidential election and the rest get little or no attention.

 For instance, in 2016, 99 percent of campaign ad spending was done in just 14 states, according to the America Goes to the Polls 2016 report.